ipoluboiarynov/familyPocket/documentation/UserStories.md

 ### Device friendly device
 As a user I want to responsive design of application so that I can use it by my phone or tablet

+### Managing account types
+As a user I want to create / edit / delete account types such as credit card, debit card, current account etc

+### Managing currencies
+As a user I want to have opportunity to accounting my accounts in different currencies

+### Managing filters
+As a user I want to save filters for filtering records, and also to edit that and delete

+### Managing templates
+As a user I want to manage (add, edit, delete) templates for records to quickly adding of record

+### Transfer between accounts
+As a user I want to transfer money between my accounts and also to cancel these transactions if it is wrong